rust-lang/rfcs/text/0000-target-tier-policy.md

     infrastructure team, such as registration or renewal of a signing key.
 Any such manual process must meet the approval of the infrastructure team.
   - This process may require the execution of a legal agreement with the signature provider.
-Such a legal agreement may be revocable, but must not be otherwise onerous.
+Such a legal agreement may be revocable, and may potentially require a nominal fee, but must not be otherwise onerous.
 Any such legal agreement must meet the approval of the infrastructure team.
   - Changes to this process, or to any legal agreements involved, may cause a target to stop meeting this requirement.
   - This process involved must be available under substantially similar